djeada/Backend-Engineers-Guide/notes/06_data_processing/02_messaging_system_integration.md

 ### Common Pitfalls and Best Practices

-1. **Avoid Overly Large Messages**: Use references or chunk data.
+- It is advisable to avoid overly large messages by using references or chunking data, which ensures efficiency.
-2. **Handle Dead Letters**: Configure dead-letter queues to capture messages that can’t be delivered or processed.
+- Configuring dead-letter queues to capture messages that cannot be delivered or processed helps maintain clarity.
-3. **Idempotency**: Make sure consumers can handle repeated messages gracefully.
+- Implementing idempotency allows consumers to handle repeated messages gracefully, ensuring consistency.
-4. **Monitor Broker Health**: Watch disk usage, memory, CPU, and network I/O.
+- Monitoring broker health by tracking disk usage, memory, CPU, and network I/O contributes to stability.
-5. **Limit Retention**: Especially with Kafka, storing data forever can lead to unbounded growth; set suitable retention periods.
+- Setting suitable retention periods, especially in Kafka, prevents unbounded data growth and maintains control.
-6. **Use Acknowledgements**: For RabbitMQ or JMS, ensure messages are acknowledged or committed so the broker knows they’re processed.
+- Using acknowledgements in systems like RabbitMQ or JMS confirms that messages are processed, ensuring reliability.
-7. **Security**: Encrypt in transit, authenticate, and control who can produce/consume on each queue or topic.
+- Enforcing security by encrypting data in transit, authenticating users, and controlling access to queues or topics strengthens protection.
-8. **Plan for Failure**: Replication, mirrored queues, or multi-broker clusters help with high availability.
+- Planning for failure with replication, mirrored queues, or multi-broker clusters enhances high availability and promotes robustness.

 ### Example Integration Flow